TGHI/pislice/README.md

 piSlice - The simple, responsive template for [Joomla!]
 3.x
 --------------
-The goal of piSlice is to provide a clean, simple template that can be used standalone or as the building blocks of your next template. piSlice is also intended to showcase the new features of Joomla!
-3.0+ such as the inclusion of [bootstrap] and [jQuery].
+The goal of piSlice is to provide a clean, simple template that can be used standalone or as the building blocks of your next Joomla! template. piSlice is also intended to showcase the new features of Joomla!
+3.0+ such as the inclusion of [bootstrap] and [jQuery], and is built with standards-compliant, semantic HTML5 and CSS3.

 Milestones
 --------------

-**Current version: 0.1.2**
+**Current version: 0.1.3**

 - 0.1.0 - Basic layout, styling and functionality.
 - 0.2.0 - Further layouts (search, logins, etc)